Affiliate links on Android Authority may earn us a commission. Learn more.

 Time to roll out first U.S. Oreo update: 123 days.

 Lenovo has been the architect of several notable disappointments recently, yet somehow its update rollout speed might be the worst of them all.
 It updated the Moto Z2 Force to Android 8.0 in December and the Moto X4 to Android 8.1 Oreo in March.
-Other main devices didn’t receive any kind of upgrade in the U.S. until May or later — some still sit on its to do list (at least it has a list, though).
+Other main devices didn’t receive any kind of upgrade in the U.S. until May or later.

 I wouldn’t bet on the brand for fast updates to Android P and we could be waiting some time for all of its eligible phones to get Oreo.